donmccurdy/aframe-keyboard-controls/README.md

 ## Known Issues

 In OS X, pressing the Command/Meta (⌘) key blocks all other key events.
-For example, pressing `A`, pressing `⌘`, releasing `A`, and then releasing `⌘` would create a `keyup:KeyA` event, but no `keyup:KeyA`.
-This seems to be unavoidable.
+For example, pressing `A`, pressing `⌘`, releasing `A`, and then releasing `⌘` would create a `keydown:KeyA` event, but no `keyup:KeyA`.
 Because of this, I do not recommend using the Command/Meta key in your apps.